Background

 Science 360, 423 (2018)

-• Gus Hancock, Shrinivas Sharma, Martin Galpin, Daniel Lunn, Clare Megson, Rob Peverall, Graham Richmond, Grant A D Ritchie and Katharine R Owen
+(see also this Perspective) - Gus Hancock, Shrinivas Sharma, Martin Galpin, Daniel Lunn, Clare Megson, Rob Peverall, Graham Richmond, Grant A D Ritchie and Katharine R Owen

 The correlation between breath acetone and blood betahydroxybutyrate in individuals with type 1 diabetes